 Our award-winning, flagship music education programme is for young people from 11 to 18.

 Future Sound Live is an aspirational and inspirational music learning programme that pairs young people with professional musicians along with a jazz promoter.
-We inspire them to develop their musical and composition skills through school workshops, a visit to a music studio, and a live performance.
+We inspire them to develop their musical and composition skills through school workshops, a live performance and a recording session in a professional studio.

 what IS IT?